Sortition Law: Support

 The officers' consensus on the law was that it should fill in the gaps in the ranks, generalize military training, and form a deployable reserve.
 Armies throughout South America were undergoing modernizations, and Brazilian officers looked with concern at their country's backwardness.
-Chile and Argentina had already adopted compulsory military service, respectively in 1900 and 1901.
+Chile and Argentina had already adopted compulsory military service in 1900 and 1901, respectively.
 In the same period (1900–1912) it was also adopted by Ecuador, Colombia, Bolivia and Peru.
-In the Navy, the problem of lack of personnel had already been remedied with the old instruments; there was a shortage of enlisted men until the end of the 1900s, but by 1914 94% of the National Marine Corps personnel ranks had been filled.
+In the navy, the problem of lack of personnel had already been remedied with the old instruments; there was a shortage of enlisted men until the end of the 1900s, but by 1914 94% of the National Marine Corps personnel ranks had been filled.

 While the military usefulness of conscription was clear, ideological perspectives on it were diverse, and intellectuals were more ambitious than officers.
-It was associated with the contemporary conception of modernity and rationality, transforming the nation in the likes of countries considered more advanced; "an example, a reference for the literate avant-gardes of the time, a symbol of modernity, civilization and progress".
+It was associated with the contemporary idea of modernity and rationality, transforming the nation in the likes of countries considered more advanced; "an example, a reference for the literate avant-gardes of the time, a symbol of modernity, civilization and progress".
 Civilian and military republican leaders saw the possibility of modernizing the bureaucratic apparatus of the state and breaking the local clientelism that made recruitment difficult.
 These local powers (rural coronelism) intimidated voters with the threat of impressment, and thus they opposed the lottery.

 Intellectuals, notably Olavo Bilac, saw an educational and disciplining potential of compulsory military service on the masses.
 The Armed Forces would serve as an alternative to the limited-reach education system in transforming the population, which they saw as ignorant, manipulated and lacking a sense of nationality.
 The recruits would leave the barracks as citizens instilled with the values of intellectuals.
 This "civilizing mission" would be conducted by the officers, who would become "civic priests", teachers of the soldiers-students.
 Bilac stressed that militarization would be against an external invader, not offensive, and the "citizen soldier" would be a militarized civilian and not a member of a military caste interfering in politics.
 The scope of the lottery would be universal, giving a sense of civic and national unity to countrymen from the interior and children of former slaves and immigrants.
+Thus, it would be a way of consolidating the Brazilian nation-state.
 If, on the one hand, the disciplinary effect would be for the lower class, on the other hand middle and upper classes were also expected to serve, and Bilac even scandalized them with his insistence on the immediate application of the law.
-During the project's discussion, Alcindo Guanabara spoke that the lottery would be for all social classes, and the opposition came from the bourgeoisie that did not want their children to serve.
-For him, "the new Army will not be a prison, a place of torture, it will not be a branch of the Dantean Inferno".
+During the law's discussion, Alcindo Guanabara spoke that the lottery would be for all social classes, and the opposition came from the bourgeoisie that did not want their children to serve.
+For him, "the new army will not be a prison, a place of torture, it will not be a branch of the Dantean Inferno".
 According to Olavo Bilac: